dcejagon/Term-Project/README.md

 In addition, the red pulley is around twice the diameter of the pulley attached to the motor which gives us a larger gear ratio to transmit more torque from the motor to our system.

-The large wheel on the end of the extrusion is necessasry to provide support to the end of our arm.
-The wheel prevents the arm from being a cantelevered beam, and reduces the torque required to rotate the arm.
+The large wheel on the end of the extrusion is necessary to provide support to the end of our arm.
+The wheel prevents the arm from being a cantilevered beam, and reduces the torque required to rotate the arm.

 Each of the motor mounting brackets have holes that have heat set inserts in them